Citus 11 is out! Now 100% open source. Read all about it in Marco’s release blog. 💥

 Learn how to scale out Postgres with Citus, from a single node to a large distributed cluster.
 Citus is a Postgres extension, not a fork, and is 100% open source.

-Citus distributes your Postgres database across multiple nodes and parallelizes your queries and transactions.
+The Citus database distributes your Postgres tables or schemas across multiple nodes and parallelizes your queries and transactions.
 The combination of parallelism, keeping more data in memory, and higher I/O bandwidth often leads to dramatic speed ups.
 In this chart, we show a benchmark SQL query running ~40x faster with an 8-node Citus cluster vs. a single Postgres node.

-By introducing new Postgres table types—distributed tables and reference tables—Citus makes it possible to distribute your data and queries across multiple nodes.
-In addition to the new table types, the Citus architecture includes a distributed Postgres query planner and an adaptive query executor.
-Distributed transactions are also supported.
-As of Citus 10, you can shard on a single Citus node—and you use the Citus columnar feature to achieve compression ratios of 3x-10x or more.
-With the Citus 11 release, Citus is now 100% open source and you can query from any node.
+Citus makes it possible to distribute your data, queries, and transactions across multiple nodes—by row or by schema.
+In addition, the architecture includes a distributed query planner and an adaptive query executor.
+You can shard on a single node, query from any node, and you can use the columnar feature to achieve compression ratios of 3x-10x or more.
+Citus is a 100% open source Postgres extension.

 Citus is an open source extension to Postgres (not a fork.)
 So when you use Citus, you’re still using Postgres under the covers, along with the Citus extension on top.
 To your application, running on a Citus distributed database is like running on top of a single Postgres node.
 And because Citus is an extension, it’s easy for us to keep Citus current with the latest Postgres releases—plus you get the performance benefits of horizontal scale, while still being able to leverage your familiar SQL toolset and your Postgres expertise.

 Because Citus distributes your data, parallelizes your queries, keeps more data in memory, and gives you higher I/O bandwidth—Citus can meet the demanding performance requirements of mixed OLTP and OLAP workloads.
 So you can simplify your architecture by using a single database for your app’s transactional and analytical workloads, even for data-intensive applications.
-And with Citus 10, Citus gives you more capabilities: you can now use both columnar and row-based tables in your Citus distributed database.
+Citus gives you more capabilities: you can now use both columnar and row-based tables in your Citus distributed database.
+And with Citus 12, you can now easily support microservices.

 Find out more about the Citus concepts, architecture, cluster management, APIs, use cases, & performance tuning.